hey-amo/Swift-CV/README.md

 # Swift.cv

-A curation of demos showcasing common Swift programming concepts to demonstrate my iOS development understanding.

----
+@author: github.com/heyamo/

 ## 🎯 Purpose

-These are *standalone* swift playground to showcase core Swift/iOS development concepts.
+These are *standalone* swift playground to showcase my general understanding of core Swift/iOS development concepts for job roles.

 ---

+## Why does this exist?

+I really wanted a way to showcase my learning, understanding of Swift in 1 repo; with core examples of standalone Swift projects for job role applications.

+---

 ## 📂 Portfolio

 ### ✅ Completed

-- **FilterMapReduceSort** - Demonstrates functional programming techniques with complex relational data
+- **FilterMapReduceSort** - Demonstrates functional programming techniques with semi-complex relational data

 - **ProtocolExamples** - Showcases 4 practical implementations of protocols, from basic to advanced usage

 - **SimpleConcurrency** -  Simple Concurrency demos with dispatch, serial and concurrent queues (GCD)

+- **ErrorHandlingDemo** - Error Handling and Result Type - Using do-try-catch blocks, custom errors

 ---

 ### 📝 In Progress

 - **CoreDataCompany** - Core Data modelling and query implementation with relationship handling
-- **ErrorHandlingDemo** - Error Handling and Result Type - Using do-try-catch blocks, custom errors

 ### 📝 Planned